U.S. ITC delays decision on LG Chem, SK Innovation trade secret case

 LG Chem, an EV battery supplier for Tesla and General Motors, filed its trade complaints against SK Innovation last year in the United States over allegations of trade secret theft, seeking to block SK from producing battery cells in the United States and importing the components necessary to make the cells.
 SK denied wrongdoing.
 The decision had been expected on Thursday.

-An adverse ruling by the ITC could lead to the import ban of SK Innovation’s batteries and necessary components, potentially causing setbacks for Volkswagen and Ford Motor as they move to build new electric vehicles.
+An adverse ruling by the ITC could lead to an import ban on SK Innovation’s batteries and necessary components, potentially causing setbacks for Volkswagen and Ford Motor as they move to build new electric vehicles.

+SK Innovation is building its first battery factory in Georgia which is set to begin production in 2022 and could be affected by an adverse ruling.
+The factory with capacity of 9.8 GWh is intended to serve Volkswagen’s EV production in neighboring Tennessee.

+In February, the ITC made a preliminary ruling in favor of LG Chem, which has since split off its battery business as LG Energy Solution.

 Our Standards: The Thomson Reuters Trust Principles.